The unfortunate death of Sepoy Lungabui Abonmli, and the airlifting of two other soldiers, Lienkhothien Senghon and Sepoy Tangsoik Kwianiungar, to the Command Hospital in Udhampur because of injuries due to shelling in the Poonch sector are the latest grim reminders of this phenomenon.

 # Sepoy Abonmli is the third soldier to succumb to shelling in this area.

-# All of May the Pir Panjal range, which fronts the Kashmir Valley, has seen mortar and small arms firing.
+# All of May the Pir Panjal range, which fronts the Kashmir Valley, has seen mortar and small arms fire.

 # On Saturday, splinter injuries from shelling in Haji Pir in Uri, claimed the life of Akhtar Begum, a civilian.